 measure, calculate statistical information using the operations

 Transactions support the List Aggregates visualization.
-Clicking a pattern in the list opens the pattern side panel from which you can:
+Clicking a transaction in the list opens the transaction side panel from which you can:

 - Access all logs within that transaction